LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/MicrosoftBotFramework.md

 Currently advanced features of the direct line protocol like actions and attachments are not supported.
 The Bot Connector utilizes the **channelData** property for anything besides plain text.

-It is expected that a bot responds to every message send by the customer.
+It is expected that a bot responds to every message sent by the consumer.
-If no response is detected in a certain time frame, Bot Connector assumes something is wrong and tries to transfer the conversation to an agent.
+If no response is detected in a certain time frame, the Bot Connector assumes something is wrong and tries to transfer the conversation to an agent.

 ### Sending Rich Content (Structured Content)

 Structured content/Rich Content is supported by the core LivePerson platform.
 Documentation for the feature can be found [here](getting-started-with-rich-messaging-introduction.html).

-To send structured content from a bot implemented with the Microsoft Bot Framework, send the richContent in the channelData of the message activity.
+To send structured content from a bot implemented with the Microsoft Bot Framework, send the rich content in the `channelData` of the message activity.

 This should contain a valid structured content body, along with an optional property containing metadata required for the structured content.
 Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before using it in a bot.